The County Recorder's Office Is Relocating!

 The fee for a public marriage license is $85.00 and the fee for a confidential license is $93.00.
 Payment is accepted in cash or check, payable to the “Marin County Clerk”.
 Debit and credit cards are also accepted (additional $2.50 processing fee applies).

 If you need additional information or have more questions, please contact the Marin County Clerk at (415) 473-6772 or send an email.
 The office of the Marin County Clerk is located at the Marin County Civic Center Room 234, 3501 Civic Center Drive, San Rafael, CA. Office hours are 9:00 a.m. – 4:00 p.m., Monday through Friday.
-However, due to processing time, licenses and applications are accepted for filing between 9:00 am and 3:30 pm.
+All transactions, filings, and applications must be presented for processing by 3:30 PM.

 The Difference Between a Confidential and a Public Marriage License